Steven Beale: 2007–2008

 In September 2007, Steven returns and begins stalking Ian, pretending to be Ian's late wife, Cindy.
 He lures Ian to an empty block of flats and takes him hostage.
 Arriving back in Walford, he spends time reminiscing with Peter and Lucy, though Ian's new wife, Jane Beale (Laurie Brett) is initially wary of him, especially when he attempts to kiss her.
-When Steven's grandmother, Pat Butcher (Pam St Clement) tells him that Ian always considers Steven his firstborn, blood related or not, Steven starts to regret what he has done.
+When Steven's grandmother, Pat Evans (Pam St Clement) tells him that Ian always considers Steven his firstborn, blood related or not, Steven starts to regret what he has done.
 Wanting to confide in his sister, Steven takes Lucy to the flat where Ian is being held.
 Horrified, Lucy escapes and contacts Jane, while Ian confronts Steven about the reasons for his actions.
 Steven tells Ian that he blames him for his mother's imprisonment and death.
 He is angry that Ian had not retrieved him from New Zealand; living with his biological father had not been a happy experience, and he had ended up feeling rejected and in the way.

 Steven then tries to commit suicide with a gun that Lucy gives him to dispose of.
-Ian, Jane, and Lucy try to stop him, a struggle ensues, and Jane is accidentally shot in the stomach; as a result, she is unable to have children.
+Ian, Jane, and Lucy try to stop him, a struggle ensues, and Jane is accidentally shot in the stomach; as a result, she undergoes an emergency hysterectomy and is left unable to have children.
 Ian admits Steven to a psychiatric hospital.
 When released, Steven goes off his medication.
 He tries to apologise to Jane and Ian, but finds them hostile.
 Hoping he will leave Walford, Ian humiliates and rejects Steven several times, going so far as to break a snow globe he had given to Steven when he was young right in front of him.
 Once again depressed, Steven tries to commit suicide by dousing himself in petrol; however, Stacey Slater (Lacey Turner) stops him from setting fire to himself.
 When Ian discovers what Steven has been planning to do, he reconciles with him.
 Displeased, Jane fights against Steven being part of her family, but eventually relents, and in January 2008, she agrees to let Steven move into the Beales' home; however, she makes it clear that she is waiting for him to mess up so he will be gone from her life for good.